adkolker/visualization-project0-kolker/README.md

 # Explorations with R and Python Bisualizations Tools

-I am going to try my hand with a some visualizations tools in both languages.
-Now.
+I am going to test a variety of visualizations tools in both languages.